Police: 5 arrested in Los Angeles death of rapper Pop Smoke

 LOS ANGELES (AP) — Three men and two juveniles have been arrested in connection with the February home-invasion death of rising rapper Pop Smoke in Los Angeles, police said Thursday.

-The 20-year-old New York, rapper whose legal name is Bashar Barakah Jackson was killed Feb.
+The 20-year-old New York rapper whose legal name is Bashar Barakah Jackson was killed Feb.
 19 at a home in the Hollywood Hills.
-A 911 call from a friend of someone in the house reported armed intruders inside the home, police previously said.
+A 911 call from a friend of someone in the house reported armed intruders inside, police previously said.

 Police announced the arrests Thursday on Twitter.
+Authorities said detectives served several search warrants Thursday morning in multiple locations in Los Angeles.
 Additional information was not immediately available.

 Authorities did not initially believe the rapper's death was related to a robbery.
 The home where the shooting occurred is owned by Edwin Arroyave and his wife Teddi Mellencamp, daughter of Rock & Roll Hall-of-Famer John Mellencamp and a star of “The Real Housewives of Beverly Hills.”